-Natwar M. Gandhi Chief Financial Officer Government of the District of Columbia Good morning, Chairman Evans and members of the Committee.
+Jeffrey S. DeWitt Chief Financial Officer Government of the District of Columbia Good morning, Chairman Evans and members of the Committee.
 I am Jeffrey Barnette, Deputy Chief Financial Officer and Treasurer in the Office of the Chief Financial Officer.
-I am here to testify regarding Bill 20-295, the Fiscal Year 2014 Tax Revenue Anticipation Notes Act of 2013.
+I am here to testify regarding Bill 20-910, the Fiscal Year 2015 Tax Revenue Anticipation Notes Act of 2014.

-This bill would authorize the District to issue up to \$600 million of Tax Revenue Anticipation Notes (TRANs) to finance general government expenditures for fiscal year 2014.
+This bill would authorize the District to issue up to \$600 million of Tax Revenue Anticipation Notes (TRANs) to finance general government expenditures for FY 2015.
 Revenue anticipation notes are typically issued to finance seasonal cash shortages resulting from differences in the timing between the receipt of revenues and the disbursement of expenditures within a given fiscal year.
-The level of the District's available cash-on-hand and its normal cash peaks and valleys over the course of a fiscal year require short-term borrowing in order to maintain sufficient operating cash throughout the year.
+The level of the District's available cash-on-hand and its normal cash peaks and valleys over the course of a fiscal year require shortterm borrowing in order to maintain sufficient operating cash throughout the year.